Compiling SFML with CMake

 Builds the corresponding SFML example.
 These targets are available only if the SFML_BUILD_EXAMPLES option is enabled.
 Note that some of the

-targets are available only on a certain OS ("cocoa" is available on Mac OS X, "win32" on Windows, "X11" on Linux, etc.).
+targets are available only on certain operating systems ("cocoa" is available on Mac OS X, "win32" on Windows, "X11" on Linux, etc.).

 |